-While debt accumulation is capped at the authority's legislated debt limit of CAD5.5 billion, the debt ceiling has been increased several times since 2014 to accommodate higher debt requirements for capital costs.
-We expect that the size of TransLink's capital program may necessitate an additional increase in the debt ceiling over the next 3-4 years.
+While debt accumulation is capped at a legislated debt limit of CAD5.5 billion, the debt ceiling has been increased several times since 2014 to accommodate higher debt requirements for capital costs.
 Offsetting some of these pressures is the federal government's announcement to establish the Permanent Transit Fund (PTF) which aims to provide an additional CAD3 billion in annual funding for transit projects across Canada starting in 2026, increasing visibility into future funding support.

-Total short-term borrowing stood at approximately CAD100 million at year-end 2020, including CAD60 million used of its unsecured credit line, which is backstopped by a CAD500 million commercial paper program (unused in 2020).
-Short-term borrowing represented only 2% of its overall outstanding borrowing in 2020.
+Total short-term borrowing stood at an estimated CAD60 million at year-end 2021, reflecting its unsecured credit line balance, which is backstopped by a CAD500 million commercial paper program (unused in 2021).
+Short-term borrowing represented only 1% of its overall outstanding borrowing in 2020, a low level that does not lead to material refinancing risk.
+In addition, at the end of 2021 TransLink maintained CAD1.1 billion in sinking funds and debt reserve funds which provide support to bondholders.